DhruvK0/aeacus/README.md

 ## Features

 - Robust yet simple vulnerability scorer
-- Image deployment (cleanup, README, etc)
+- Image deployment (CleanUp, README, etc)
 - Remote score reporting

 > Note: `aeacus` ships with very weak crypto on purpose.
 You need to implement your own crypto functions.
 See the [Adding Crypto](/docs/crypto.md) for more information.